hiltonlamf/nlp-irish-political-party-manifestos/README.md

 - Conducting keyness analysis to compare word usage between political groups.

 The project uses R and leverages libraries such as `quanteda`, `dplyr`, and `ggplot2` for text analysis and visualization.
 The results provide insights into housing mentions, sentiment trends, and linguistic differences across party manifestos.

+Note: The easiest way to view this file (written using R and Quarto) is to download the HTML file to your local drive and view it with your browser.